-Several Internet host name specifications have designated the underscore character as nonstandard.
-Although Windows allows you to use the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
+Several internet host name specifications have designated the underscore character as nonstandard.
+Although Microsoft Windows allows the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
 For this reason, ArcGIS Notebook Server will not install on servers that have an underscore in the host name.

 ArcGIS Notebook Server is not supported on domain controllers.
 Installing ArcGIS Notebook Server on a domain controller may adversely affect functionality.

-Prior and future updates or service packs on these operating systems are supported unless otherwise stated.
+Prior and future updates or service packs on these operating system versions are supported unless otherwise stated.
 The operating system version and updates must also be supported by the operating system provider.

-ArcGIS Notebook Server is preconfigured with a self-signed certificate, which allows the server to be initially tested and to help you quickly verify that your installation was successful.
+ArcGIS Notebook Server is preconfigured with a self-signed certificate that allows the server to be initially tested and to help you quickly verify that your installation was successful.

 You must request a certificate from a trusted certificate authority (CA) and configure ArcGIS Notebook Server to use it.
 This can be a domain certificate issued by your organization or a CA-signed certificate.
 The certificate must have a Subject Alternative Name (SAN) configured, or ArcGIS Notebook Server will not work properly.

 Portal for ArcGIS also includes a preconfigured self-signed certificate.
-Because you'll be federating an ArcGIS Notebook Server site with your portal, you should request a certificate from a trusted CA and configure the portal to use it.
+Because you'll federate an ArcGIS Notebook Server site with your portal, request a certificate from a trusted CA and configure the portal to use it.

-- ArcGIS Notebook Server requires Docker runtime (17.0 or later) to be installed.
-Follow the steps in Prepare Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.
+- ArcGIS Notebook Server on Linux containers requires Docker Desktop for Windows (version 4.4.4 or later) to be installed.
+Follow the steps in Install container engine for ArcGIS Notebook Server (Linux containers) to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2016, Windows Server 2019, and Windows 10.
-Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2016 or Windows Server 2019 and for Windows 10.
+- ArcGIS Notebook Server may require the Hyper-V role to already be installed on Windows Server and Windows 10.
+Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server and for Windows 10.

 Certain virtualization environments do not allow Hyper-V to be enabled and operated in Windows.
 As a result, ArcGIS Notebook Server cannot be installed and operated in such environments.
+ArcGIS Notebook Server supports virtualized environments hosted on VMware vSphere 6.7 or later that have hardware-assisted virtualization (nested virtualization) enabled for the guest OS.
 Before you install ArcGIS Notebook Server, ensure that Docker is installed on your machine and supports Linux containers.

-Domain name service and fully qualified domain name recommendations
+Domain name system and fully qualified domain name recommendations

 Supported web browsers